 We recognize the faculty/professors seek equitable means of determining when to excuse student absences, however, in most cases we are unable to determine if the student is too sick to attend class, since this is very subjective.
 Consistent with other benchmark Universities, we have established a 3 tier system for students to communicate with professors regarding class absences:

-Tier 1- Explanatory Statement of Absence from Class (Hard copy PDF form): This is a form available on the UHS website that can be completed by students who are experiencing a minor illness or an exacerbation of a chronic illness that prohibits class attendance but does not warrant a visit to the medical clinic.
+Explanatory Statement for Absence from Class (hard copy form or PDF form): This form can be completed by students who are experiencing a minor illness or an exacerbation of a chronic illness which prohibits class attendance but does not warrant a visit to the medical clinic.
 The student should submit the completed form to applicable professors.
-We encourage students to speed their own recovery and to refrain from spreading infections such as colds and flu throughout the campus community, including our clinic, when they are experiencing an illness that can be managed with self-care.
-Furthermore, we are teaching appropriate health care consumerism.
+Examples of Tier 1 illnesses which can often be managed by the student without a visit to the clinic include, but are not limited to, the common cold, GI infections (stomach flu), migraines, sprains, and irritable bowel syndrome.

 We appreciate the many ways in which faculty and other members of the campus community support and assist students during such absences.